The Core Difference

-Remember, language is a tool.
-You use it to communicate.
-To do that, you need to establish a fluid speaking pattern.
-You need to sound fluent from early in the learning process.
+Remember, language is a communication tool.
+To achieve that, you need to establish a fluid speaking pattern.
+You need to sound fluent from early on in the learning process.
 From this point, you will be able to integrate new words and phrases into your existing pattern.

 Mistakes Are Not a Sign of Failure

 Native speakers are a great help when it comes to identifying mistakes.
-When you know most of what you want to say and are short a word or two, a native speaker can correct you where you are wrong.
-If you are in a store buying a blue shirt and you point at it, the person helping you will give you the words you are missing.
+When you know most of what you want to say and are short a word or two, a native speaker can correct you where you’re wrong.
+If you’re in a store buying a blue shirt and you point at it, the person helping you will give you the words you’re missing.
 Do make sure to say what you think is the correct answer.
-If you are wrong, they will correct you.
+If you’re wrong, they will correct you.
 That is better than pointing and not saying anything (and is far politer as well).

 Not all your words in your vocabulary are equal.
 To achieve fluency fast you need to identify active vs passive vocabulary.